asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 > There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

 {{< note >}}
-Proto.Actor *generally* use the name *"Virtual Actor"* for Cluster managed actors. and *generally* use the word *"Grain"* for the code generated typed virtual actors.
+Proto.Actor **generally** use the name **"Virtual Actor"** for Cluster managed actors. and **generally** use the word **"Grain"** for the code generated typed virtual actors.

+This is far from perfect, but allows us to make some distinction between the different types.

-Sergey Bykov, creator of Microsoft Orleans, wrote this about naming and actors: https://dev.to/temporalio/the-curse-of-the-a-word-1o7i
+**Sergey Bykov**, creator of Microsoft Orleans, wrote this about naming and actors: https://dev.to/temporalio/the-curse-of-the-a-word-1o7i
 {{</ note >}}